Hervegmz/AI-Project/README.md

 This code is doing a dictionary of ID descriptors and EuroVoc descriptors to put the EuroVoc descriptors along the labels.

 -------------------------------------------
+AI_Act.xlsx is the Excel which contain all the statements from the Artificial Intelligence Act (HTML file) from Article 1 to Article 85.

-EuroVoc_2.xlsx is the Excel file which contain all statements from AI Act and GDPR Article and their predicted descriptors.
+EuroVoc_2.xlsx is the Excel file which contain all statements from AI Act and GDPR Article and their predicted labels.

-EuroVoc_copie_3.xlsx is the Excel file which contain all highest similarity scores for each statement from the AI Act (compared with each statement from GDPR Article).
+EuroVoc_firstpart.xlsx is the Excel file which contain all highest similarity scores for each statement from the AI Act (compared with each statement from GDPR Article).
+That is the first part of the project, this file is the test file.

 eurovoc_export_en_modif.xlsx is the Excel file with EuroVoc descriptors and their ID (convert into int type).

+EuroVoc_tags_2.xlsx is the Excel file which contain all statements from both documents (AI Act/GDPR) and their predicted descriptors transformed from numbers to string by the **descriptors_conversion.py**.

+similarity_whole_ai.xlsx is the Excel file which contain the highest similarity scores using by the python file : **similarity_score.py**